XuRobotics/openpi/README.md

 Follow these instructions (condensed from the offical instructions) to get started with PI0.

-The rest of instructions are provided in the [xArm-MSL-ROS repo](https://github.com/XuRobotics/xArm-MSL-ROS)
+More instructions on how to prepare xArm data, fine-tune the model, etc, are provided in the [xArm-MSL-ROS repo](https://github.com/XuRobotics/xArm-MSL-ROS)

 ### Clone the Repository